wb-driver/DRIVER2.0/deployment.md

 **Introduction**

-Aventior has deployed the DRIVER 2.0 platform on Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure and OpenStack.
+DRIVER 2.0 platform has deployed and tested on Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure and OpenStack.
 To host the platform, the first step is to create an instance.
 Below steps should be carried out on each of the cloud platforms.